What Californians Should Know About Initial Deposits

 It Can Secure the Property

 Whether a seller expects earnest money is largely dependent on where the home is located.
 Many housing markets in California are extremely popular, with multiple buyers all desperate to get their hands on a single piece of land.
-It's why many sellers may be expecting to see the maximum amount (3%) offered.
+Manhattan Beach, Redondo Beach, and Hermosa Beach are examples of these desirable markets.
+The resulting high demand is why many sellers may be expecting to see the maximum amount (3%) offered.
 Buyers who make a show of good faith to the seller will be more likely to leave an impression, which can be the deciding factor for a seller who has to pick one name from many.

 There Are Two Ways to Get It Back